Here are a few tips to get you started.

 4. Choose environmentally friendly camping gear

 When you’re shopping for camping gear, look for items that are made from sustainable materials.
 For example, choose a tent made from recycled materials or sleeping bags filled with organic cotton.
 You can also find eco-friendly camp stoves and lanterns.
-By choosing environmentally friendly camping gear, you’ll be doing your part to reduce your impact on the planet.
+By choosing environmentally friendly camping gear, you’ll do your part to reduce your impact on the planet.

 5. Pack out all of your trash